arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-pro/tutorials/pole-mounting/content.md

   - hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-pro
 ---

 ## Introduction

-This tutorial will show you how to mount your **WisGate Edge** gateway on an outdoors pole.
+This tutorial will show you how to mount your **WisGate Edge Pro** gateway on an outdoors pole.

 ## Goals